 The chemotherapy is given into your abdominal cavity through the catheter.
 The drugs are usually heated to a few degrees above body temperature first, because this might make the treatment more effective.
-This is called hyperthermic intraoperative intraperitoneal chemotherapy (HIIC).
+This is called hyperthermic intraperitoneal chemotherapy (HIPEC).

 Where you have chemotherapy